woocart/eu-vat-b2b-taxes/docs/README.md

 ## Plugin Settings

-### Tax Handling for B2B
+### EU VAT Handling for B2B

 This section handles taxes for B2B (Business to Business).
 Let's have a look at the options for B2B tax handling offered by the plugin and how it affects tax calculation for the customer.

 <img src="images/tax-b2b.png" alt="Tax Handling for B2B">

 - **B2B Sales** - Enable this option (for either EU Store or Non-EU Store) to add a checkbox for businesses to the checkout form.
-When the visitor clicks the option in the checkout form, an additional Tax ID field opens for entering the Business Tax ID.
+When the visitor clicks the option in the checkout form, an additional VAT ID field opens for entering the Business VAT ID.

-- **Tax ID field required for B2B** - Enabling this option makes it mandatory for all B2B customers to provide a Business Tax ID.
+- **Tax ID field required for B2B** - Enabling this option makes it mandatory for all B2B customers to provide a Business VAT ID.
 By default, it is required.

 - **B2B sales in the home country** - Whether B2B sales in the home country are taxed or not.
 By default, it is charged.